Randa Abdel-Fattah

-Randa Abdel-Fattah (رندة عبد الفتاح; born 6 June 1979) is an Australian sociologist, lawyer, and writer of fiction and non-fiction.
-She is an advocate for Palestinian people and human rights in general, and much of her work focuses on identity and what it means to be Muslim in Australia.
-Her debut novel, Does My Head Look Big in This?, was published in 2005, and Coming of Age in the War on Terror was published in 2021.
+Randa Abdel-Fattah (رندة عبد الفتاح; born 6 June 1979) is an Australian sociologist, lawyer and writer.
+She is an advocate for human rights, particularly for Palestinian people.
+Much of her work focuses on identity and what it means to be Muslim in Australia.
+Her debut novel, Does My Head Look Big in This?, was published in 2005.
+Her 2025 novel, Discipline, came to public attention after Abdel-Fattah was disinvited from the 2026 Adelaide Writers' Week, leading to a boycott by most of the scheduled participants and the subsequent cancellation of the event.

 Early life and education

 Randa Abdel-Fattah was born on 6 June 1979 in Sydney, New South Wales, to a Palestinian father and an Egyptian mother.
+Although often referred to as Palestinian Australian, Abdel-Fattah has said "I don't think I ever identified as or even felt 'Palestinian in Australia' Sometimes I felt a hybrid of Australian and Palestinian.
+Sometimes I felt neither Australian nor Palestinian, tired of identity politics [...]
+As for my cultural consciousness, my mother is Egyptian and I grew up among her family in Australia and probably absorbed more Egyptian culture as a child."
+In an essay on Mondoweiss in January 2026, she described herself as a Palestinian.

-She grew up in Melbourne, Victoria and attended a Catholic primary school and then King Khalid Islamic College.
-She wrote her first "novel", based on Roald Dahl's Matilda, when she was in sixth grade.
+She grew up in Melbourne, Victoria, and attended a Catholic primary school and then King Khalid Islamic College.
+She wrote her first novel, based on Roald Dahl's Matilda, when she was in sixth grade.
 She started writing the first draft of a semi-autobiographical novel at age 15, which was completed and published ten years later as Does My Head Look Big in This?

-Abdel-Fattah studied a Bachelor of Arts and Bachelor of Law at the University of Melbourne.
-During this time, she was the media liaison officer at the Islamic Council of Victoria, a role that afforded her the opportunity to write for newspapers and engage with media institutions about their representation of Muslims in Australia and Islam.
-She completed her bachelor's degrees in arts and law in 2002.
+In 2002, Abdel-Fattah gained BA and LLB degrees from the University of Melbourne.
+During this time, she was the media liaison at the Islamic Council of Victoria, writing about Muslims in Australia.

-Abdel-Fattah enrolled for a doctoral degree in 2013 in the Department of Sociology at Macquarie University.
-She received her PhD on Islamophobia in 2016.
-Her thesis Islamophobia and Everyday Multiculturalism in Australia was published by Routledge in 2018.
+In 2016, Abdel-Fattah obtained her PhD from the Department of Sociology at Macquarie University.
+Her thesis, "Islamophobia and Everyday Multiculturalism in Australia", was later published by Routledge in 2018.

 Career

 Law

-Abdel-Fattah worked as a solicitor for various firms, including the Slater and Gordon (2001-2003), Lander and Rogers (2003-2006), Thompson Playford Lawyers (2006-2009), and Hicksons Lawyers (2009-2012).
+Abdel-Fattah worked as a solicitor for various firms, including Slater & Gordon (2001–2003), Lander & Rogers (2003–2006), Thompson Playford Lawyers (2006–2009) and Hicksons Lawyers (2009–2012).

-As of September 2025 she is a lawyer of the NSW Supreme Court.
-She is patron of the Racial Justice Centre, the first Community Legal Service focussed on racial justice in Australia.
+As of September 2025, she is a lawyer of the Supreme Court of New South Wales.
+She is patron of the Racial Justice Centre, the first Australian Community Legal Service focused on racial justice.